eslint/rfcs/designs/2019-linter-options/README.md

 }
 ```

-Ajv should verify it by JSON Scheme and reject unknown properties in `linterOptions`.
+Ajv should verify it by JSON Scheme and reject unknown properties in `coreOptions`.

 ### allowInlineConfig